exonum/exonum-doc/src/home/design-overview.md

 For example, the anchoring service defines an additional secp256k1 key pair for signing anchoring transactions in Bitcoin.

+!!! warning
-**Warning.** Presently, the local configuration of the node (which includes all its private keys, both used in consensus and by the services) is stored in plaintext.
+    Presently, the local configuration of the node (which includes all its private keys, both used in consensus and by the services) is stored in plaintext.
     This is going to be fixed soon.

 !!! note
     Presently, the administrative keys are hot (i.e., stored in the unencrypted